kodigitaccount/GENERATIVE-AI-LLM-INTERVIEW/README.md

 What are the different categories of the PEFT method?
 What is catastrophic forgetting in LLMs?
 What are different re-parameterized methods for fine-tuning?
-Back to Top

-Preference Alignment (RLHF/DPO)
+# Preference Alignment (RLHF/DPO)
 At which stage you will decide to go for the Preference alignment type of method rather than SFT?
 What is RLHF, and how is it used?
 What is the reward hacking issue in RLHF?
 Explain different preference alignment methods.
-Back to Top

-Evaluation of LLM System
+# Evaluation of LLM System
 How do you evaluate the best LLM model for your use case?
 How to evaluate RAG-based systems?
 What are different metrics for evaluating LLMs?
 Explain the Chain of Verification.
-Back to Top

-Hallucination Control Techniques
+# Hallucination Control Techniques
 What are different forms of hallucinations?
 How to control hallucinations at various levels?
-Back to Top

-Deployment of LLM
+# Deployment of LLM
 Why does quantization not decrease the accuracy of LLM?
 What are the techniques by which you can optimize the inference of LLM for higher throughput?
 How to accelerate response time of model without attention approximation like group query attention?
-Back to Top

-Agent-Based System
+# Agent-Based System
 Explain the basic concepts of an agent and the types of strategies available to implement agents Why do we need agents and what are some common strategies to implement agents?
 Explain ReAct prompting with a code example and its advantages Explain Plan and Execute prompting strategy
-Explain OpenAI functions strategy with code examples Explain the difference between OpenAI functions vs LangChain Agents Back to Top
+Explain OpenAI functions strategy with code examples Explain the difference between OpenAI functions vs LangChain Agents

-Prompt Hacking
+# Prompt Hacking
 What is prompt hacking and why should we bother about it?
 What are the different types of prompt hacking?
 What are the different defense tactics from prompt hacking?
-Back to Top

-Miscellaneous
+# Miscellaneous
 How to optimize cost of overall LLM System?
 What are mixture of expert models (MoE)?
 How to build production grade RAG system, explain each component in detail ?